HocineREBT/GitHub-Miner/README.md

 # GitHub-Miner
-In this repository, we host the artefacts of our data collection pipeline GitHub-Miner for our study: **_Dependabot and Security Pull Requests: Large Empirical Study_**.
-This work has been submitted to the Empirical Software Engineering Journal, and is currently under review.
+In this repository, we host the artefacts of our data collection pipeline GitHub-Miner for our study: **_Dependabot and Security Pull Requests: Large Empirical Study_** ([Link](https://rdcu.be/dPwfw)).
 The pipeline allows to mine and collect pull request-related issues using the GitHub Search API.
 Then, extract data related to users, repositories, pull requests, and commits.

+## Citation
+This pipeline is the work of the Empirical Software Engineering journal paper "_Dependabot and security pull requests: large empirical study_":
+Rebatchi, Hocine, Tégawendé F. Bissyandé, and Naouel Moha.
+“Dependabot and Security Pull Requests: Large Empirical Study.”
+Empirical Software Engineering 29, no. 5 (July 30, 2024): 128. https://doi.org/10.1007/s10664-024-10523-y.

 ## Execution
 The execution of the GitHub-Miner pipeline should go through the following steps: